 Students living within the PACS boundaries are offered transportation to and from school.
-Ensure students arrive at the bus stop at least ten minutes before their scheduled pickup time.
+Ensure students arrive at the bus/van stop at least ten minutes before their scheduled pickup time.
 At the beginning of the year and during inclement weather, expect bus delays.
-Please text the Progeny Transportation Hotline for questions regarding bus delays/timing at (763-284-5656).
+Please contact the following Transportation Hotlines for information: